Maisamma IPS: Plot

 A girl child is born to a helpless mother when the jatara (a public religious festival) of goddess Maisamma is going on in Telangana village.
 The child is named as Maisamma.
 Her parents are killed in a natural calamity.
 The child is taken care of by her sister Durga.
 A small-time rowdy Sadhu (Sayaji Shinde) marries Durga and forces her to do prostitution for his political ambitions.
 At one stage, the rowdy tries to rape minor girl Maisamma.
 While both sister run for their life, Sadhu prompts his dogs to kill his wife Durga, while Maisamma escapes.
 She later becomes a police officer Maissamma IPS (Mumaith Khan).
-She lives for one goal to kill those who is responsible for her sister's miserable life followed by her death.
+She lives for one goal to kill those who are responsible for her sister's miserable life followed by her death.
 Then she kills everyone who was responsible for her sister's death.
 She uses many getups to do it, including using a cowherd getup to kill the minister.
 She also masters kungfu and karate.